uvmaero/AERO_Tutorial/Tutorials/2_Branches.md

 ## What are Branches?

+Branches are a way to keep projects organized with different versions.
+For example, one branch is always "main" (or "master") and a second could be "board-developement".
+Then you can make changes on "board-development" withouth affecting other branches.
+Once the code works, you can push to main.
+"Main" should be the latest **working** version of everything.

 ## Naming Conventions and Structures

+If you are adding a feature to the code base start the branch name with "feature-[FeatureName]" where FeatureName is what you plan on adding.

 ## Create a new branch

+From the github desktop you can go to `Current Branch -> New Branch`

+From the terminal you can say:

+    git branch [BranchName]

+which will create a new branch, then you can switch to it.

+or **(recommended)**

+    git switch -c [BranchName]

+which will create and switch to the new branch.

+To Switch between branches you can use `switch` or select the branch in the github desktop.

 ## Create a Second Branch

+Here's something you can try: In this repository, add a branch with your user name.
+Then create and add a file in the `data` folder that is called **bookRecommendation** and has the name of your favorite book.

+Start by going to the main branch and [creating a new branch](#create-a-new-branch).
+Then create a new text file and commit and push to that branch.
+Then you can switch back to main and see that the file does not exist in main.

 ## Deleting a branch